thomergil/MultiPressButton/README.md

 ## Interface Styles

 Choose one interface style and stick with it.
-Mixing the two interfaces is not supported.
+Mixing the two interfaces for a single button is not supported.

 ### 1. Lambda/Callback Style
 Best when you want to respond immediately to button presses: